 An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
 More than one resubmission is not permitted.
-An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
-A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
+An application is considered a resubmission if the proposed core facility is the same as that presented in the original submission.
+A change in the identity of the PI for a core facility or a change of title of the facility that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
 This policy is in effect for all applications submitted to date.
-See Section 8.2.5.
+See section 8.2.5.